Arrow Icon

 From Static Demo to Active Decision-Making

-This concept visual framed that shift early on.
+The following concept visual framed that shift early on.
 It helped align team and stakeholders around a shared understanding of both the problem—and the kind of solution we needed to build.

 Key visual from the initial concept pitch — simulating product logic: measure, verify, and check out the correct Hilti product for the job.